-23.7 Role of Management.
+23.6 Role of Management

-- A. Internal audit findings are reported to management, responded to by management stating corrective measures to be taken to avoid recurrence of the audit exception, and included in the report delivered to management, the Cherokee Nation, CNGC, audit committee, or other entity designated by the Cherokee Nation for corrective action. - B. Such management responses shall be included in the internal audit report that will be delivered to management, the Nation, audit committee, the CNGC, or other entity designated by the Nation.
+- A. Internal audit findings are reported to management. - B. Management shall respond stating corrective measures to be taken to avoid recurrence of the audit exception. - C. Internal Audit Findings shall be included in the report delivered to the management, the Cherokee Nation, the CNGC, the audit committee, or the entity designated by the Cherokee Nation for corrective action.